Products & Solutions

 Troubleshoot Encoder Signal Issues

 The output of an incremental encoder is a stream of pulses on one or more channels, while the output of an absolute encoder is a multi-bit word.
-To interpret discrete position, speed and other information from this multi-bit word, both encoder and control system must speak a common language.
+Encoder interface protocols provide a common language for the encoder and control system to interpret the multi-bit word output of an absolute encoder for information including discrete position, speed and more.
+Common encoder interface protocols for absolute encoders include parallel, serial, fieldbus, and Ethernet options.

 SSI Encoder Protocol: SSI encoders offer an all-digital point-to-point encoder interface with speeds up to 1.5 MHz, depending on cable length.
 Output options include SSI binary, SSI gray, SSI extended and SSI with Sin-Cos 1Vpp for real time control.
 Learn more about SSI encoders here